Piano Concerto in A minor

 Born in Bergen, Norway, June 15, 1843; died in Bergen, September 4, 1907

 When the adolescent Edvard Grieg showed exceptional musical promise, he was sent off at age 15 to Leipzig, Germany because Norway — not yet an independent country — had no conservatory to train him.
-Although he chafed at Leipzig's rigid pedagogy and at German music in general, Grieg did eventually find a sympathetic teacher in Ernst Wenzel, who had been a friend of Robert Schumann.
-Wenzel passed on his love of Schumann's music to the young Norwegian, and when in 1858 Edvard heard a performance of Schumann's Piano Concerto played by Schumann’s wife, Clara, he was enthralled by the work.
+Although he chafed at Leipzig's rigid pedagogy — and at German music in general — Grieg did eventually find a sympathetic teacher in Ernst Wenzel, who had been a friend of Robert Schumann.
+Wenzel passed on his love of Schumann's music to the young Norwegian, and when in 1858 Grieg heard a performance of Schumann's Piano Concerto played by Clara Schumann, he was enthralled by the work.
 Ten years later, while composing his own Piano Concerto in the same key of A minor, he would draw on Schumann's concerto for inspiration.

-Although Grieg's Piano Concerto followed the traditional form of the Romantic, central-European concerto, it was the subtle use of Norwegian folk influences plus his own genius that kept the work from being a clone of Schumann's.
+Although Grieg's Piano Concerto followed the traditional form of the Romantic Germanic concerto, it was the subtle use of Norwegian folk influences that kept the work from being a clone of Schumann's.
 The Concerto was the product of youth and happiness: composed during the idyllic summer of 1868, which the 25-year-old composer, his young bride, Nina, and their infant daughter spent in rural Denmark.
 It was a notable success at its first performance in Copenhagen in April 1869.

 This is a work that glories in its multitude of appealing themes — very personally Grieg's own — and its highly successful blending of tender lyricism with virtuoso display.
-Its first movement dispenses with the customary orchestral exposition: just a dramatic timpani roll galvanizes the soloist into action.
+Its first movement dispenses with any orchestral exposition: just a dramatic timpani roll galvanizes the soloist into action.
 His vertiginous three-octave plunge begins with a three-note melodic pattern — a descending half-step, following by a descending third — that is common in Norwegian folk music and became known as the “Grieg motive.”
-Woodwinds then introduce the folkish principal theme, animated by crisp dotted rhythms.
-It also has a smoothly lyrical second idea, which the piano makes more rhapsodic with swirls of arpeggios.
-In a slightly slower tempo, cellos sing a warm, romantically melancholic second theme.
-After a brief development, the opening music is reprised, coming to a sudden halt for a big cadenza for the soloist composed by Grieg.
+Woodwinds then introduce the folk-like principal theme, animated by crisp rhythms.
+In a slightly slower tempo, cellos sing a romantically melancholic second theme.
+After a brief development, the opening music is reprised, coming to a sudden halt for a big solo cadenza composed by Grieg.

-The slow movement travels far from the home key of A minor into the very distant D-flat major.
-Muted strings open with a weary theme, saturated in sorrow; notice the eloquent contributions here from the solo horn and cello.
+The slow movement travels far from the home key of A minor into the very distant D-flat Major.
+Muted strings open with a weary theme, saturated in sorrow.
 The piano's wistful response is woven of exquisite fast figurations.
 In a new phase, the piano passionately declares the pain implied in this melody before the movement dies out in elegiac beauty.

 A short bridge passage intervenes to return the key of D-flat to A minor before the piano launches the finale's stomping main theme in the style of the Norwegian halling folk dance.
-Providing an interlude of repose, the solo flute sings a hauntingly lovely melody in a slower tempo; the piano gives it sensitive treatment with downward slip-sliding chords.
-Reprising his opening dance music, Grieg builds excitement to a brief solo cadenza of double-handed octaves.
+Providing an interlude of repose, the solo flute sings a hauntingly lovely melody in a slower tempo; the piano sensitively compliments it with downward slip-sliding chords.
+Grieg builds excitement to a brief solo cadenza of double-handed octaves.
 Then the soloist transforms the 2/4 halling into a sparkling 3/4 waltz.
-But Grieg has an even better idea for his finish.
-He brings back the haunting second theme, now in a splendid apotheosis in A major.
+But Grieg has an even better idea for his finish: he brings back the haunting second theme, now in a splendid apotheosis in A Major.
 As annotator Michael Steinberg pointed out, Tchaikovsky and Rachmaninoff would later imitate this crowd-pleasing device, but Grieg did it first.